AlaskaAirlines/auro/src/GOVERNANCE.md

 ### Propose new work to the Design System team

+It is recommended that the Product Team reach out directly to the Auro Team to discuss available options.
+It is suggested that the Product Team schedule a meeting via the public Auro Teams Channel.

 At this step, the idea is to better understand the requirements of the Product Team.
 There may be an opportunity to leverage other assets that the Product Team did not see as opportunities.
 There may also be an opportunity here to extend the functionality of an existing component to meet the Product Team's requirements.

 If the determination is that no additional work needs to happen, the Product Team can move forward leveraging existing assets.

 If it is determined that new work is to happen, **is the new work unique to this team**?

-* **YES** - If the determination is that the work needed by the Product Team is not feasible to be added to existing assets or the new work is considered a value add to the Design System, then the Product Team is encouraged to move forward and deliver a solution that is unique to their project.
+* **YES** - If the determination is that the work needed by the Product Team is not feasible to be added to existing assets or the new work is not considered a value add to the Design System, then the Product Team is encouraged to move forward and deliver a solution that is unique to their project.
 * **NO** - This determination means that this work is considered best included with the Auro Design System and work is to be added to the Design System backlog.

 ## Design System Backlog

-Once all the previous steps have been completed and all discussions have been had between the Product Team and the Auro Design System team, the new work can be written up and added to the Design System backlog.
+Once all the previous steps have been completed and all discussions have been had between the Product Team and the Auro Design System team, the new work can be written up and prioritized in the Auro Design System backlog.

 ### Design and Product collaborate